An Age-Old Problem

 Risk scores tell the underwriter where a business is on the risk distribution.
 A business with a score of 100 means it is in the riskiest 1% of businesses.
 A business with a score of 1 means that it is in the 1% of least risky businesses.

-Dr. Henry found that underwriting profit in commercial auto had been trending down for several years at the time he and the data science team began working on commercial auto models.
+Convr's Data Science team found that underwriting profit in commercial auto had been trending down for several years at the time they began working on commercial auto models.
 His initial research looked at commercial auto loss experience at the industry level, and preliminary loss models were functions of (mostly) many geotemporal demographic and economic variables.
 Additional models were trained for commercial auto litigation verdict amounts, and large individual losses.

 Dr. John Henry